-Aspermont is a blue-collar town, with 44.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Aspermont is generally considered to be a blue-collar town.
+44.01% of the Aspermont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Aspermont is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Aspermont who work in sales jobs (11.29%), office and administrative support (10.60%), and management occupations (9.68%).

 Compared to the rest of the country, citizens of Aspermont spend much less time in their cars: on average, their commute to work is only 17.74 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.